FidelityInternational/djangocms-fil-bootstrap/README.rst

 Each of these extends the `components/base.py` Component class, which provides data accessors for each component via magic methods.

+This allows you to then data from any key within any component by using: `self.bootstrap.data("other_key")`

 Each component specifies a ``field_name``, which is a key in the data source where the component's data is located.

 This data is then put in component's instance attribute called ``raw_data``.
 Component's ``parse`` method can then access that data.